 Prior to the issue of the Section 224(c) certificate for any Stage, the Consent Holder must:

+Provide confirmation that the Day 0 subdivision consent (SUBXXXX) has received Section 224(c) from the Council.

 Provide confirmation from a SQEP that all lots have legal and physical access to a road, connections to all reticulated network utilities for water, wastewater, stormwater, power, fibre, and telecommunications, and overland stormwater flow paths to a Council-approved system, including:

 The Consent Holder must design and construct JOALs in general accordance with the approved resource consent subdivision plans referenced in Schedule 1 and the approved EPA plans.
 Certification from a suitably qualified and experienced surveyor or engineering professional That the JOAL works have been satisfactorily designed and constructed in general accordance with the approved engineering plans approved by LUCXXXX. undertaken must be provided when applying for a certificate under section 224(c) of the RMA.